Andrew Vaughn Player Props: White Sox vs. Angels

-On Monday, Andrew Vaughn (.238 on-base percentage in past 10 games, 82 points below season-long percentage) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+On Tuesday, Andrew Vaughn (.194 batting average in his past 10 games, with three home runs, three walks and four RBI) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
 First pitch is at 9:38 PM ET.

+In his last game he had a one-hit showing (1-for-2) against the Angels.

 Andrew Vaughn Game Info & Props vs. the Angels